gauravprwl14/dev-environment-setup/README.md

 # dev-environment-setup

-Automated Laptop Setup Scripts Streamline the process of setting up your laptop with all the essential software, command-line tools, and applications using these automated scripts.
+Automated Laptop Setup Scripts streamline the process of setting up your laptop with all the essential software, command-line tools, and applications using these automated scripts.
 Say goodbye to manual installations and configuration headaches.
 With these scripts, you can quickly provision your laptop for development, or any specific use case.

 # Laptop Setup Automation